 Provision of housing and/or provision of meals, when occupancy of the housing and/or provision of meals is required as part of the job and is documented in the job description, reimbursement of professional or work related travel, and the provision of equipment to perform the work of the position, are all permissible and are not considered non-salary compensation as used in this policy.

-In accordance with the State Budget Manual, interview-related travel and lodging expenses for EPA job candidates is considered official state business.
+In accordance with the State Budget Manual, interview-related travel and lodging expenses for EHRA job candidates is considered official state business.
 Due to restrictions outlined by OSBM in administering state funds, UNC Asheville typically utilizes trust funds for interview related expenses.
 Payment/reimbursement of such expenses is not considered to be “compensation” to the individual and is not treated as taxable income.
 Expenses of accompanying family members cannot be paid or reimbursed.

 Positions categorized as executive administrators, senior institutional/chief functional officers, athletic director, assistant athletic director, head coaches and assistant coaches may be offered on-campus housing (if available), or if funds are available may be reimbursed for receipted housing costs as part of the initial hire, up to $2,000 per calendar month for up to 3 months.
 Temporary housing and/or temporary housing costs that exceed these limits, or that are provided to any other employee, must be authorized in advance on a case-by-case basis by the Board of Trustees.